marcjulianschwarz/obsidian-vault-blog/Posts/simpleperceptron.md

 y_pred = perceptron.predict(X_train)
 ```

 Here we can see two different plots for the predictions.
-The left one did not use any activation function and therefore shows the full range of values that were predicted.
-On the right side, the step function from above was used.
+For the left one, I did not use any activation function which is why it shows the full range of values that the model predicted.
+For the right side, I used the step function from above.

 ![Good Binary Classification Scatter Plot](/images/percep7.png)

-After training, the model seems to be able to discriminate between the two classes quite well.
-However, when comparing the predictions with the original data set we can clearly see that some samples were still misclassified.
+After training, the model seems to be able to discriminate between the two classes.
+But, when comparing the predictions with the original data set we can see that some samples were still misclassified.
 This is expected because the perceptron model is trying to fit a **linear** decision boundary while the two classes are actually **not linearly** separable.
 We could solve this problem by introducing more features, since in a higher dimensional space there may be a hyperplane that perfectly separates the classes.
 Of course, this will not always be possible which is why we need more complex models that can fit nonlinear decision boundaries.